-Before we lived in modern houses, we built shelters much more in sync with nature, and reaped the benefits of breathing in fresh air each day.
-In modern times, the pollution in our air along with the fact that we live away from nature (for the most part) severely affects the quality of the air we breathe.
-Enter the benefits of keeping plants.
+Before we lived in modern houses, we built shelters much more in sync with nature and reaped the benefits of breathing in fresh air each day.
+In modern times, the pollution in our air, along with the fact that we live away from nature for the most part, severely affects the quality of the air we breathe.
+Enter the benefits of keeping plants and investing in a whole home humidifier installation rochester ny.
+These solutions can significantly improve indoor air quality, bringing a touch of nature back into our homes.

 To prove to you the benefits of having indoor plants, a study as far back as 1772 showed that their green leaves can purify stagnant air that had low oxygen counts as a result of burning candles and owning pets.
 Additionally, plants have been studied for their ability to purify air for use by astronauts in space stations and future moon bases.

-In a six month study comparing a room filled with plants and a room devoid of plants, the room without plants had a 50% higher level of airborne microbes and bacteria.
+In a six month studyĀ comparing a room filled with plants and a room devoid of plants,Ā the room without plants had a 50% higher level of airborne microbes and bacteria.
 Another benefit to having indoor plants is that they naturally provide humidity, which can help with sinus problems, asthma, and even anxiety.

 Below, we’ll list some of the best plants you can have in your home to help purify the air.